How to Sell a House By Owner in Minnesota (2026 Update)

 • Craft a Compelling Description: Highlight what makes your home unique, whether it’s a spacious deck, an open floor plan, or proximity to local lakes.
 Focus on what makes the Minnesota lifestyle appealing and paint a picture of how buyers will enjoy living in your home.

-• Put a “For Sale” Yard Sign: WWhether you’re in a busy Minneapolis neighborhood or a community up north, a well-placed FSBO yard sign can attract potential buyers.
-And Houzeo’s Gold plan gives you a customizable sign with a QR code.
+Put a “For Sale” Yard Sign: Buyers are always looking for homes in the best places to live in Minnesota.
+Whether you’re in Duluth or Mankato, a well-placed yard sign can grab attention.
+Houzeo’s Gold plan gives you a customizable sign with a QR code.
 Just one scan will send buyers directly to your listing!

 Step 6: Manage Property Tours